kubernetes/enhancements/keps/sig-api-machinery/4192-svm-in-tree/README.md

 #### Beta

-- Feature is enabled by default
+- Feature is enabled by default.
-- All of the above documented tests are complete
+- All of the above documented tests are complete.
-- Leader election to make sure new controller can work with both CRD and in-tree APIs.
 - Using Garbage Collection Cache means using RV as an integer to validate the freshness of the cache.
 Approval from SigArch is required on this RV semantics.

 ### Upgrade / Downgrade Strategy